conekta/conekta-.net/docs/TaxesApi.md

 Update Tax

-updates a tax lines for an existing orden
+Update a tax lines for an existing orden

 ### Example
 ```csharp